NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/docs/dope-triton.md

 ## Overview

-This tutorial walks you through a pipeline to estimate the 6DOF pose of a target object using [DOPE](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation) using different backends.
+This tutorial walks you through a graph to estimate the 6DOF pose of a target object using [DOPE](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation) using different backends.
 It uses input monocular images from a rosbag.
 The different backends show are:

 1. PyTorch and ONNX
 2. TensorRT Plan files with Triton